ZeroCM/zcm/docs/tutorial.md

 ### Hello World Subscribe

-Let's build a program to recieve those messages.
-We'll start off the same as before by adding the headers and creating a new zcm_t* instance.
+Let's build a program to receive those messages.
+We'll start off the same as before by adding the headers and creating a new zcm_t\* instance.
 Then, we need to *subscribe* to the particular channel.
 But, first we need to create a callback function to handle all the received messages: